 Luckily, the Govee light bars come with a mobile app.
 The app supports various scenes as well as the Music sync and other features.
-While the quality of the RGB experience is below both Nanoleaf and Philips Hue Play, the price of the Govee Smart light bar base kit is just a third of the price of the Nanoleaf base kit.
+While the quality of the RGB experience is below both Nanoleaf and Philips Hue Play, the price of the Govee Smart light bar base kit is just a third of the cost of the Nanoleaf base kit.

-The Hexagon Lights from Luminosia is a budget Nanoleaf alternative.
+The Hexagon Lights from Luminosia is the best barebones budget Nanoleaf alternative.
 It’s made for people who want pretty lights covering their walls without extra features.
-Here we have hexagonal tiles that are quite smaller than Nanoleaf tiles (all hexagonal light kits on this list are similar).
+Here we have hexagonal tiles that are relatively smaller than Nanoleaf tiles (all hexagonal light kits on this list are similar).

 That said, these work great if all you want is dynamic RGB tiles that you can mount on a wall.
 Do note that many users report poor quality of the adhesive pads provided in the selling package.

-Kicking it up a notch, we have smart hexagonal lights with the music sync feature.
+Kicking it up a notch, we have the best budget Nanoleaf alternative that includes the music sync feature.
 In other words, the Amailtom Hexagon RGB Lights are the same as the Luminosia and Odistart, but here you also get music sync.

 The provided remote has lots of features.
 Instead of just including different colors, a couple of effects (flash, fade, etc.), and the ability to increase or dim the brightness, the remote coming with the Amailtom Hexagon Lights supports options such as changing the speed of the color switching effects, an “alarm clock” that turns on the lights at a specific time, and more.

 The quality of the colors is pretty high.
-They are bright enough to light up a dark room, and come in packs of six units.
+They are bright enough to light up a dark room and come in packs of six units.
 As with other smart hexagonal lights, you can connect as many tiles as you want, as long as you provide one USB power cable for every ten units.

-Best Nanoleaf Alternative With Alexa and Google Assistant Support
+Yescom WiFi Smart LED Light Kit: Best Nanoleaf alternative with Alexa and Google Assistant support

 Kicking it up another notch, we have the Yescom WiFi Smart LED Light Kit that offers Music Sync, a mobile app, and Alexa and Google Assistant integration.
 Another plus is the inclusion of a plastic base allowing users to place the lights on any surface, not just on walls.

 This time you don’t get a physical remote.
-Instead, you have to use the mobile app (iOS and Android), which equals a much larger number of RGB effects as well as the option to create custom effects.
+Instead, you have to use the mobile app (iOS and Android), which equals a much larger number of RGB effects and the option to create custom effects.
 The app is far less powerful than the Nanoleaf or Philips Hue apps, but it works as intended and supports custom RGB effects.

 Do note that kits coming with the base don’t include wall-mount adhesive strips.
 But since, again, adhesive strips aren’t of the highest quality, this isn’t such a big deal.
 Finally, the individual units aren’t touch-activated.

 Further, you cannot set the colors of individual tiles.
 That’s about the only limitations compared to the original.
-The individual units are larger than hexagonal tiles, are quite bright, and support the full, 16 million colors, RGB range.
+The individual units are larger than hexagonal tiles, are pretty bright, and support the entire 16 million colors RGB range.

-Music sync works via an external microphone and there’s also the mobile app and Alexa and Google Assistant integration.
+Music sync works via an external microphone, and there’s also the mobile app and Alexa and Google Assistant integration.
 The kit comes with a simple controller that can be connected to one of the tiles.

 Also, you can use one physical controller for up to 18 panels.
 If you want to add more, you’ll have to install an additional controller on top of a USB power cable.
-The included adhesive strips are of higher quality compared to most other kits on this list, which is another plus.
+The included adhesive strips are of higher quality than most other kits on this list, which is another plus.

-The base pack includes six beams in total as well as one corner kit used to seamlessly connect two light beams.
-The LIFX Beam comes with iOS, Android, and Windows 10 apps that offer a bunch of different RGB effects with support for custom effects.
+The base pack includes six beams in total and one corner kit used to connect two light beams seamlessly.
+The LIFX Beam comes with iOS, Android, and Windows 10 apps that offer many different RGB effects with support for custom effects.

 Each beam includes multiple RGB zones, and each zone can be individually programmed.
 RGB implementation here is solid with super-bright LEDs, brighter than those used in Nanoleaf panels.
 On the flip side, there’s a noticeable separation between different LED zones, which doesn’t look great in person.
 Another downside is the poor quality of the included 3M Velcro strips.

-Combine poor quality Velcro with a hefty beam weight and you’ve got yourself one painful installation procedure.
-As for the syncing features, the LIFX Beam does support Razer Chroma, which offers game sync for a limited collection of titles.
-If you have a razer mouse, keyboard, or other peripherals, LIFX Beam might be the best Nanoleaf alternative.
+Combine poor quality Velcro with a hefty beam weight, and you’ve got yourself one painful installation procedure.
+As for the syncing features, the LIFX Beam supports Razer Chroma, which offers game sync for a limited collection of titles.
+If you have a Razer mouse, keyboard, or other peripherals, LIFX Beam might be the best Nanoleaf alternative.